tbcrafay/all-abt-python/README.md

 Anyone learning/reviewing, the basics/ fundamentals of python could take help from here.
 By solving and practicing the problems and exercises, That will be published Here.
-Practice is the Key for perfection, stay motivated to learn and grow.
-You'll get there soon!!
+Practice is the Key for perfection, stay motivated and hungry to learn and grow.
+Have patience, You'll get there soon!!

 <h5>Before starting to learn from these make sure you have learnt fundamental topics in programming in python and are able to :</h5>